Aabidtantry22/Hello-World/README.md

 ### Required User Stories
 - [x] 1.
 User sees custom text in a label - Hello from {Aabid}!
-- [x ] 2.
+- [x] 2.
 User see's custom background color.
-- [x ] 3.
+- [x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories
 - [ ] 1.
 User can tap a button to change the color of the background view.